easystats/see/paper/paper.md

 ## Visualizing Correlation Matrices

 The *correlation* package provides a unified syntax and human-readable code to carry out many types of correlation analysis [@Makowski2020].
 A user can run `summary(correlation(data))` to create a construct a correlation matrix for the variables in a dataframe.
-With *see*, this matrix can be passed to `plot()` to visualize these correlations in a corrgram..
+With *see*, this matrix can be passed to `plot()` to visualize these correlations in a correlation matrix.

 ```r